truthinthorns/Compiler/README.md

 This is a compiler that I had to write for a course I took.
 It uses C, Flex, and Bison.
 It converts TL13 code into the corresponding C code.
+I think it needs to be ran on Linux, but I have not tried running it on MacOS nor Windows.